mattmccray/gumdrop/Notes.md

 - Add YamlDoc support for nodes?

+- `Gumdrop.mode` :build, :serve (other?)
+- `Gumdrop.env` (specified via -e on cli, default: production)
+  - Easy access to ENV in RenderingContext (MODE as well)

+- configure block for each env/mode?

 # TODO:
 - New/Update Doc Site
 - API for retrieving pages and pages under a path (simple query)
 - Need test coverage.

+- Extract Build class into a Site class that can be instansiated (so multiple site can be loaded/run in memory)

 # Possible New Internals